Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 Does Your Makeup Contain Artificial Fragrances?

-For me scent has always been very important.
-Let's take the food for example- if doesn't smell good, I don't want to eat it.
+For me scent used to be very important.
+Let's take the food for example- if doesn't smell good, I don't eat it.

 Same with my lipstick - it has to smell good, preferably delicious...

-And this is very common among cosmetic products' customers.
-What determiners the products' worthiness is whether it looks or smells good.
+And this is very common among cosmetic products' users.
+Sometimes we think that what determiners the products' worthiness is whether it looks or smells good.

 Unfortunately, intense fruity, flowery scents, often owe their beautiful aroma to a mixture of chemicals.
 And these chemicals can be inhaled throughout the day by people who wear those beauty products.